METEO 3 Lesson 7 Images

 Text description of the National Weather Serivice wind chill chart image.

-The image is a wind chill chart against a black background displaying how temperature and wind speed affect the perceived coldness.
+The image is a wind chill chart against a black background displaying how temperature and wind speed affect the perceived wind chill temperature.
 The chart is divided into columns representing temperatures in Fahrenheit, ranging from 40°F to -45°F, and rows for wind speeds from 5 mph to 60 mph.
-The chart uses a gradient of colors, from light blue to dark purple, indicating increasing severity of wind chill as temperatures drop and wind speeds increase.
+The chart uses a gradient of colors, from light blue to dark purple, indicating how quickly a person can get frostbite at different wind chill temmperatures.
 The chart contains a legend indicating frostbite times: light blue for 30 minutes, medium blue for 10 minutes, and dark purple for 5 minutes.
 Logos for NOAA and the National Weather Service appear at the top.
 The formula for calculating wind chill is Wind Chill (ºF)=35.74+0.6215T-35.75(V0.16)+0.4275T(V0.16) where T= Air Temperature (ºF) and V=Wind Speed (mph).
 The chart's effectiveness date is November 11, 2001.

 preferably in in layers